Schedule a free consultation

 Contact Our Harris County Criminal Defense Lawyer for Self-Defense

 Have you been arrested for a violent crime in Houston?
 Were you simply defending yourself from another person's attack?
 You should not be punished for acting in your own self-defense.
-The Houston criminal defense attorneys at the Doug Murphy Law Firm, P.C. can help you beat criminal charges by arguing that you acted in self-defense.
+The Houston criminal defense attorneys at the Murphy & McKinney Law Firm, P.C. can help you beat criminal charges by arguing that you acted in self-defense.

 When you hire us to handle your criminal defense, you can rest assured that your case is in good hands.
 We will thoroughly investigate your case, gather evidence that you acted in self-defense, and make it difficult for the state to build a persuasive case against you.
 Your future is on the line, so call us today at 713-229-8333 or contact us online to schedule a free consultation and learn more.